xiaoyuvax/MOOS/MOOS.Bflat.md

 ### 1.Prepare args for BFlatA
 Save the following text to a "moos.bfa" file, all paths inside shall be reviewed to suit your environment.

-	build
+	#BFlatA verb and project to build, these two lines must present at the start in order.
-	D:\Repos\MOOS\MOOS\moos.csproj
+	build D:\Repos\MOOS\MOOS\moos.csproj

+	#Solution Home:
 	-h:d:\repos\moos

-	--target Exe
+	#Base lib selection:
+	#if there's <NoStdLib> tag in .csproj, you don't have to add this line below
 	--stdlib None
 	--libc none

-	--ldflags "/fixed /base:0x10000000"
+	#Use external linker:
-	#The linker comes with BFlat has some problem with MSVC libs, so add -c option prevent bflat invoke its own linker.
+	The linker comes with BFlat has some problem with MSVC libs, so add -c option to prevent bflat invoke its own linker.
 We'll use MSVC Linker instead.
 	-c
+	--linker:"C:\Program Files\Microsoft Visual Studio\2022\Enterprise\VC\Tools\MSVC\14.35.32215\bin\Hostx64\x64\link.exe"

+	#Additional linker args:
-	#Bflat doesn't produce this res file which seems a must for MOOS image
+	#Bflat doesn't produce this .res file which seems a must for MOOS image, but actually contains no much data.
 	--ldflags "D:\Repos\MOOS\MOOS\obj\debug\net7.0\win-x64\native\MOOS.res"
 	#Due to bflat's arg parsing bug, spaces in path does not work, must be replaced with short filenames like below.
 	--ldflags "/libpath:C:\Progra~1\Micros~4\2022\Enterprise\VC\Tools\MSVC\14.35.32215\lib\x64"